ClemensX/ShadedPath12/README.md

 # Important Note
-This branch is now abandoned - I began a new engine version here: https://github.com/ClemensX/ShadedPath12/tree/master2
+This project is currently stopped - I began a new Vulkan based engine here: https://github.com/ClemensX/ShadedPathV

-Until the new version has catched up with functionality this version here will stay as the master branch.

 # ShadedPath12
 DirectX 12 Framework and Applications for Oculus Rift